iagtech/rinetd/README.md

-# IAG Benefits, LLC Maintenane Container (iagllctech/rinetd)
+# IAG Benefits, LLC Maintenance Container (iagllctech/rinetd)

 This repository provides rinetd in a container.